Create your own mouse cursor theme

 Now that you have your folders ready, move all the cursors that you have created before at Step 04 to the cursors folder.
 In this tutorial, you should have created at least one cursor named default, using the xcursorgen command.

-When you hover your mouse over certain elements or perform certain actions on your desktop, you cursor state changes.
+When you hover your mouse over certain elements or perform certain actions on your desktop, your cursor state changes.
 For instance, hovering over a text field will show a text cursor, and hovering over a link typically shows a hand cursor.

 To make our custom cursors match the cursor states available to the system, we need to create cursor files for each state inside our cursors/ folder that have specific names.
 The names that can be used can be found in /usr/include/X11/cursorfont.h.